 We will contact you personally to discuss and agree how your complaint will be handled.
 We will investigate your concerns thoroughly and fairly and contact you when our investigations are completed.
 If you have requested a written response this will be sent in accordance with the agreed action plan and timeframe.
 If we cannot reply to you within the agreed timeframe we will keep you informed on our progress and explain the reason for the delay.

 We will apologise where necessary and tell you how we have improved the service to prevent the same thing happening in the future.

 Q. Is there a timeframe in which I have to make the Trust aware of my complaint?

 A. NHS guidelines recommend that you bring it to our attention within 12 months of the incident/concern taking place, in order for a full investigation to take place.
-However, if there have been genuine reasons for the delay, the Chief Executive will use his discretion.
+However, if there have been genuine reasons for the delay, the Chief Executive will use her discretion.

 Q. What if I am not satisfied with the final response from the Chief Executive?

 A.You should contact the Clinical Governance Support Team on 0151 556 5203 explaining the reasons why you are not satisfied with the Trust’s response.
 We can then investigate further or suggest a meeting to try to resolve any outstanding issues.
 If you still then remain dissatisfied you may contact the Parliamentary Ombudsman at the address below to investigate your complaint.

 nCompass Liverpool Advocacy

 Post: Liverpool Advocacy Hub Head Office